 Just as the presence of aversives doesn’t always squelch all of the pleasure out of a situation, the presence of appetitive stimuli doesn’t guarantee rainbows and unicorns.
 We tend to assume that if you train with positive reinforcement, you automatically get a positive conditioned emotional response.
 But it ain’t automatic.
 There are ways to mess it up.

 If you are generous with reinforcement, minimize extinction frustration, and don’t frustrate or scare your dog—Nice Pavlov is probably on your shoulder.
 Your dog will build good associations to the training experience and to you.
 But what if you frustrate or scare your dog?
-What if you repeatedly get in your dog’s space and don’t notice that she doesn’t like that?
+What if you repeatedly get in your dog’s space and don’t notice that she doesn’t like the pressure?
 Is Nice Pavlov going to show up and save the day just because you are using food?
 Probably not.
 You are not going to get a sweet, positive conditioned emotional response to your cues, to your training sessions, or to you if you are regularly letting aversive events creep into your training.

 Here’s what it can look like if our own training session—with food—is less than fun for the dog.
 I’ve set the link to start the video in the middle where training of my older dog, Summer, begins.
 It was a moderately stressful session for her, with too many competing, slightly scary stimuli from the environment.
 I was also asking for stationary “leave-it” behaviors that need a lot of self-control, and I was using kibble, a low-value food.
 Not a great combination.